Tfactor08/maxim-task-manager/README.md

 ## Application Configuration

-Below is an example of a `application.properties` file:
+Below is an example of an `application.properties` file:

 ```properties
 spring.application.name=TaskManager